 Spring styling with Feathering the Empty Nest

-Buying a new sofa can often be a puzzling process and when you’re deciding between seasons it can throw up even more questions about style and colour choices.
-So, with this in mind and spring just around the corner, we invited the inspirational founder of Feathering the Empty Nest, Elle (and her adorable pug Boris), to share her recent experience replacing her inherited Bluebell sofa with one she can now call her very own and she shares her top tips on how she plans to style it for the brighter spring days ahead.
+Spring has most definitely sprung and we’ve begun embrace this season in all of its optimistic glory!
+With this in mind we invited Elle, the inspirational founder of Feathering the Empty Nest, (and her adorable pug Boris), to share her top styling tips for Spring and her experience on replacing her inherited Bluebell sofa with one she can now call her very own.
 Elle and Boris, over to you…

 Styling for spring with sofa.com